-HMRC - OT18670 - Risk Working - Time Limits And Expenditure Claims
+HMRC - OT18670 - PRT Compliance: Risk Working - Time Limits And Expenditure Claims

 Enquiries on PRT issues are subject to the same constraints as in other tax regimes.
 There is an expectation that the majority of enquiries will be completed within 18 months and that progress to a decision point be managed by Action Plans (TCRM5200).